Online Graduate Certificate in Psychology Programs

 What License Do I Need to Practice Psychology?

 Professional licensure requirements in psychology vary by state.
-Students should research state-specific licensing requirements, select a program accordingly, and complete a master's or doctoral degree with 1-2 years of supervised clinical internship prior to applying for licensure.
+Students should research state-specific licensing requirements and complete a master's or doctoral degree with 1-2 years of supervised clinical internship and post-master or post-doctoral work before applying for licensure.

 Licensing fees include $600 for the EPPP, $400 for an initial license, and additional fees for the application, exam appointment setting, and optional practice exams.

-For further information, individuals can check a state's fee schedules and the handbook of licensing requirements through the Association of State and Provincial Psychology Boards.
+For further information, individuals can check a state's fee schedules and the handbook of licensing requirements through the Association of State and Provincial Psychology Boards (ASPPB).

 Choosing an Accredited Online Psychology Program

-As you explore possibilities for pursuing a graduate certificate in psychology online, consider the value of selecting an APA-accredited school.
+As you explore possibilities for pursuing a graduate certificate in psychology online, consider selecting an APA-accredited school.
 The APA establishes standards for the professional practice of psychology, regulates professional titles, and advances the science of psychology.
 Its responsibilities include publishing scholarly journals and creating a definitive style manual.

-The APA awards accreditation to doctoral programs, internships, and postdoctoral residencies in counseling, clinical, and school psychology, with the exception of entirely online programs.
+The APA awards accreditation to doctoral programs, internships, and postdoctoral residencies in counseling, clinical, and school psychology, except for entirely online programs.

 Although the APA does not accredit graduate certificate programs or programs at the bachelor's or master's level, you may still benefit from attending a school offering APA-accredited doctoral programs.
-Doing so may help maximize your options for federal financial aid and enhance your prospects for career advancement, especially if you decide to pursue licensing.
+Doing so may maximize your options for federal financial aid and enhance your prospects for career advancement, especially if you decide to advance your education and pursue licensing.

 Careers for Graduates of Online Psychology Programs